What is Project Management

 A great project manager is a problem-solver, a communicator, and a leader all rolled into one.
 They keep everyone on the same page, anticipate issues before they arise, and ensure that the project meets its goals.

-See also Online Book Shop System In Spring Boot And Hibernate With Source Code
+See also Password Generator In Python With Source Free Code

 Challenges